arcsin3x/CrackMe/README.md

 # CrackMe(The game isn't begin!)

-Hellow everyone！Nowadays，I have a game to announce.
+Hellow everyone！I want play a game!

 Look at the follow picture.In fact,its not a common picture.This a special picture which made by me used a Simple encryption.